John Havlicek: Legacy

+The Celtics retired Havlicek's #17 in 1978.

-"'On stamina alone, he’d be among the top players who ever played the game,' longtime New York Knicks coach Red Holzman once said of John “Hondo” Havlicek. "'It would’ve been fair to those who had to play him or those who had to coach against him if he had been blessed only with his inhuman endurance.
-God had to compound it by making him a good scorer, smart ballhandler and intelligent defensive player with quickness of mind, hands and feet'".
+"'On stamina alone, he'd be among the top players who ever played the game" longtime New York Knicks coach Red Holzman once said of John "Hondo" Havlicek.
+"It would've been fair to those who had to play him or those who had to coach against him if he had been blessed only with his inhuman endurance.
+God had to compound it by making him a good scorer, smart ballhandler and intelligent defensive player with quickness of mind, hands and feet".

 Havlicek retired as a 13-time NBA All-Star, and his number 17 jersey was retired by the Celtics.
 At the time, Havlicek was the NBA career leader in games played (a mark surpassed in 1984 by Elvin Hayes) and was in third place on the list of all-time NBA leaders in points scored.
 Longtime Celtics teammate Bill Russell once described Havlicek as "'the best all-around ballplayer [he] ever saw'".
 At the time of his death, Havlicek was the Celtics' all-time leading scorer with 26,395 points (20.8 points per game).
 He was also the first player to score 1,000 points in 16 consecutive seasons, with his best scoring season coming during the 1970–71 season, when he averaged 28.9 points per game.
 He was named to the NBA All-Defensive First Team five times and was named to the NBA All-Defensive Second Team three times.

 Havlicek finished his 16-year career with eight NBA championships.
 As of 2019, only Bill Russell (with 11) and Sam Jones (with 10)--both of whom were Celtics teammates of Havlicek's--had won more NBA championships than he had.
 Havlicek won all eight NBA Finals in which he participated.